SModelS/smodels/docs/manual/source/SMSDefinitions.rst

  - 'anyBSM': which can represent any BSM state (only has isSM=False defined)
  - 'anyBSM': which can represent any SM state (only has isSM=True defined)
- - 'MET': which can represent any neutral BSM state (has isSM=False, eletric charge = 0 and is a color singlet)
+ - 'MET': which can represent any neutral BSM state (has isSM=False, electric charge = 0 and is a color singlet)

 In addition, *inclusive* particles can also be created, which holds